eclipse-keyple/keyple-common-java-api/README.md

 The **Keyple Commons API** Java library contains the interfaces of the objects that are involved in the public interactions of the different Keyple components.

-This library **should not be import explicitly because it's imported by transitivity** by the main libraries.
+This library **should not be imported explicitly because it's imported by transitivity** by the main libraries.

 ## User Guide & Download Information